mbxjy4/LIFE4136-Rot1-Gp2/README.md

 <!-- TOC --><a name="qcing-long-read-files"></a>
 ## QCing Long Read Files
 Short Read Data already had QC reports available and all samples were deemed suitable for analysis.
-NanoPlot package was used to QC the Long Read data.
+For Long Read data, NanoPlot was used for QC checking read quality.
 Install into a Conda environment using:

 ```bash
 conda create -n NanoPlot